Congratulations on your acceptance! On this page you'll find everything you need to confirm your enrollment and learn more about the University.

 Review Enrollment Policies

 Freshman students should submit deferral requests by April 15 in order to receive a decision by the May 1 deposit deadline.
-A request to defer enrollment is made by composing a letter to the Admissions Committee stating the reason for the deferral.
+A request to defer enrollment is made by composing a letter to the Admissions Committee stating the reason for the deferral and what your plans are for the deferral year.
 Deferral requests should be emailed to the attention of the Admissions Committee at firstname.lastname@example.org.
 Please note that the Admissions Committee is unable to guarantee a decision by the May 1 deposit deadline for deferral requests submitted after April 15.
 If a deferral is approved, you must still submit the nonrefundable tuition deposit by May 1.

 Transfer students who wish to defer their acceptance to a future term must submit a written request for an enrollment deferral.
 To request a deferral, you may email Drexel at email@example.com stating the reason you wish to defer.
 The deferral request should include: the reason(s) for deferral, what you will be doing during the deferral period (i.e., working, volunteering), and any other information you believe will be helpful to the Admissions Committee.
 Upon receipt of the request, it will be reviewed by the Admissions Committee and you will be notified of the decision by email.
 If the deferral is granted, you must enroll within one year and you are only eligible for one deferral.
 If you are granted a deferral, you must still submit the nonrefundable tuition deposit in order to be officially deferred to a different term.